99robots/99robots-custom-image-sizes/readme.txt

 2. Select your image size when inserting image into a post

 == Changelog ==
+= 1.2.9 = 2023-21-03
+* Removed code that was potentially causing timezone issues.
+* Added mention of GitHub to plugin description.
+* Added & updated some requirement & testing details for the plugin.

 = 1.2.8 = 2022-08-05
 * Compatible with WordPress 6.0.1